stefanoborini/book-modelviewcontroller/basics_of_mvc/in_depth_analysis_roles/model.md

 ---
 nav_order: 1
-parent: In-depth analysis of MVC roles
+parent: In depth analysis of MVC roles
 ---

 # The Model